parissak/Fullstack_palautukset/README.md

 # Fullstack20_palautukset
-This repository contains exercises for [University of Helsinki Full Stack open -course](https://fullstackopen.com).
+This repository contains exercises for [University of Helsinki Full Stack open -course](https://fullstackopen.com) as well as links to exercises for additional modules.

 - Part 0: Fundamentals of Web apps.
 - Part 1: Introduction to React.